This post contains affiliate links. A portion of the proceeds will be donated to UNICEF.

-1. Contact your hotel to see if they can provide a travel crib.
-If they will have one available, send them an email a few days before you arrive to confirm that one will be available for your stay.
+1. Contact your hotel to see if they can provide a baby travel cot.
+If they will have a travel crib available, send them an email a few days before you arrive to confirm that one will be available for your stay.

-2. If you are staying in a vacation rental like Airbnb or VRBO, contact your host to see if they have a travel crib available.
-Even though it is not part of the list, they may still have one available or can access one for you.
+2. If you are staying in a vacation rental like Airbnb or VRBO, contact your host to see if they have a baby or toddler travel crib available.
+Even though it is not part of the listing, they may still have one available or can access one for you.

 3. Find a reputable baby equipment company in the area.
 Often you will find you can get a safe, sanitized baby travel crib or toddler travel bed delivered right to your hotel or apartment.
 Don’t forget to read the reviews to make sure others have been happy with their service.

 4. Depending on where you are travelling, consider having a toddler or baby travel bed delivered right to your destination from Amazon.
 Make sure to contact your hotel or apartment host to see if this is possible (in case it arrives before you do).
 This is also a great option if you are visiting family and plan to do so frequently.

 If none of the options above are a good fit for your family or if you prefer to bring your own travel crib for your baby or toddler, here are the top 5 options for travel cribs for babies and portable sleeping solutions for toddlers: